bishal559/ImageCropper/README.md

         android:theme="@style/Theme.AppCompat.Light.NoActionBar"/>
     ```

-3. The uCrop configuration is created using the builder pattern.
+3. The ImageCrop configuration is created using the builder pattern.

    ```java
    ImageCrop.of(sourceUri, destinationUri)